24005918/Ex.No.7/README.md

+## EX NO.7-
-# Exno.7-Develop a prompt-based application tailored to their personal needs, fostering creativity and practical problem-solving skills while leveraging the capabilities of large language models.
+# Develop a prompt-based application tailored to their personal needs, fostering creativity and practical problem-solving skills while leveraging the capabilities of large language models.

 # Date: 13/05/2026
 # Register no: 212224230252